cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 ```

 A successful request will return `{"message": "Contract has been successfully drafted/updated!", "iri" : "root iri that is instantiated"}`.

+> Get all draft contracts

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/draft?type={type}` endpoint to retrieve all draft contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.

+There is also an additional optional parameter `label` to retrieve draft contracts with only human readable values.
+Users may pass in `yes` if the response should all be labelled and `no` otherwise.

 #### 2.6.2 Schedule route